-The Media Studies (BA) track is designed for students whose focus is the scholarly study of the media arts—especially those students desiring preparation for careers in media criticism, publishing, and industry research, or for advanced studies in the media arts or the law.
+The Media Studies Track is designed for students whose focus is the scholarly study of the media arts, especially those students desiring preparation for careers in media criticism, publishing, industry research, or advanced studies in media arts or law.

 Visual and Media Arts Foundations (12 credits)

 The Visual and Media Arts Foundations offers students a broad theoretical, historical, and practical introduction to the visual and media arts.

 |VM 100||History of Media Arts I||4|

 |VM 120||Foundations in Visual and Media Arts Production||4|

 Students are required to attend the Production Safety Workshop, VM 110, while enrolled in VM 120.